 Go Bike exists to campaign for better cycling facilities in Glasgow and the Strathclyde area.
 We will praise infrastructure changes which introduce good practice but we will object to proposals that do not meet current standards and which increase the potential risk to cyclists and other vulnerable road users.
 We encourage all our members and supporters to let councils know if they are getting things right.
 As in 2016, our responses in 2017 started with slight praise for Glasgow City Council for restricting parking, this time on Garscadden Road to the west of the city:

-Glasgow, Sauchiehall Street: Avenue concept: We have now responded to the TRO part of the Consultation with this letter: GoBike Sauchiehall Street partial support 280217 but there is also a Planning Application, to which we have not yet responded, see: https://publicaccess.glasgow.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=OKT65HEXMXU00 Our main concerns are the lack of access into the cycle lane at all the junctions and the failure to provide any linkage over the M8 from Woodlands Road and St George’s Road.
+Glasgow, Sauchiehall Street: Avenue concept: We have now responded to the TRO part of the Consultation with this letter: GoBike Sauchiehall Street partial support 280217 and we have responded to the Planning Application, see: GoBike Sauchiehall Street Planning Application on-line 2000 character response 100317 Our main concerns are the lack of access into the cycle lane at all the junctions and the failure to provide any linkage over the M8 from Woodlands Road and St George’s Road.
 The scheme has been devised for Sauchiehall Street only rather than as part of a cycle route strategy for Glasgow.

 Garscadden Road, parking restrictions:

 We think the restrictions might be to ease access to a nursing home, but we do need to question what some see as their inalienable right to leave their car wherever they wish.
 We have replied to confirm that we approve the restrictions: GoBike Garscadden Road parking support 070217